LAEV-CEFET/COBEM-2025/README.md

-This repository contains the complete experimental tests results partially presented in Vibration analysis and resonance in machines assembled on Flexible support: An Experimental And Computational Approach (COB-2025-2007) submitted to the 28 INTERNATIONAL CONGRESS
+This repository contains the complete experimental tests results partially presented in "Vibration analysis and resonance in machines assembled on Flexible support: An Experimental And Computational Approach" submitted to the 28 INTERNATIONAL CONGRESS
 OF MECHANICAL ENGINEERING (COBEM 2025).